johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues for Stable Channel.

+### Improved reliability

+Fixed a browser crash that occurred when the [BrowsingDataLifetime](/deployedge/microsoft-edge-browser-policies/browsingdatalifetime) policy was enabled.

 ## Version 138.0.3351.77: July 7, 2025

 Fixed various bugs and performance issues and feature updates.